jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 August 6th 1991, Tim Berners-Lee deployed the first webpage and the created the first websaerver.
 For history's sake, an early copy of it was found on an old system and restored here: find URL.
 He was working at the CERN research lab in Switzerland.
 He did so with the idea to be able to freely share text data amongst researchers and national research labs world-wide.
 To do this he created the HTTP protocol for sending and receiving requests as well as a webserver named, NCSA, that would receive and process those requests, returning text to a client browser to be rendered.

 The first webserver gave rise to a commercial company called Netscape started by the now famous investor Marc Andreeson, with research coming out of the University of Illinois.
 Famous for their Netscape Navigator browser, they were also the pioneers of the first webserver software.
 This software had been commercially available before at a high price and was limited to those who already could afford a large hardware investment.
-The Apache webserver was one of the opensoruce tools, along with the MySQL database, that made the first dot-com boom at the turn of the century possible.
+The Apache webserver came out of this code base and became the name and the first product of the Apache Opensource Foundation.
+When we look to two technologies that were used by the dotcom compnaies that survived the first and second crashes, we find that both Tyhe Apache webserver along with the MySQL database made the web possible.

-Webservers listen for requests on port 80.
+Applcations have grown enourmously beyond just serving simple html webpages.
+System have even have begun bypassing webservers in echange for beconign application servers and serving traffic or aggregating traffic directly on a per request basis.
+We will cover in deatil in the next chapters som eof those application servers.
+For now let us start with webservers.
+They listen for requests on port 80.
 When receiving a request, they serve (they are webservers...) or render a page of HTML code and return that to a client (you) viewing a page through a web browser.
 The webserver by default will serve pages out of the ```/var/www/html``` directory on Linux and ```/var/www``` on FreeBSD.

 ### Apache